jeromeetienne/learningthreejs.com/source/_posts/2013-03-22-load-your-game-faster-with-appcache.markdown

 ```

 ### Smooth Workflow
-appcache is so efficient to cache that it may become hard to disable it :)
+Appcache is so efficient to cache that it may become hard to disable it :)
 When the page load, the browser will check if ```manifest.appcache``` has changed.
 If there is no update, it won't reload what has been cached, not even the original HTML page.
 It may be bothering while your develop.